Apply

 September

-Caldwell Habitat's Board of Directors approves applicants entering the Homeownership Program for the next year.
-Applicants are notified by the end of October.
-The number of applicants approved for the Program is based on the number of housing spots available.
+Caldwell Habitat's Board of Directors approves applicants for the Homeownership Program for the upcoming year.
+Applicants will be notified by the end of September.
+The availability of housing spots determines the number of applicants accepted into the Program.

 The Journey Begins!

-Applicants approved for the Homeownership Program begin their journey to becoming a homeowner.
-During this time, applicants work on completing their sweat equity requirements by building houses and attending homeowner education.
-In addition, applicants must maintain their income and creditworthiness throughout the process.
-Upon successful completion of the Homeownership Program, construction begins!
+Applicants approved for the Homeownership Program embark on their journey to becoming homeowners.
+During this time, they work on fulfilling their sweat equity requirements by building homes and participating in homeowner education.
+Additionally, applicants must maintain their income and creditworthiness throughout the process.
+Once they successfully complete the Homeownership Program, construction begins!

 Homeownership!

-Future homeowners personalize their homes by choosing the exterior vinyl color, flooring, cabinets, and much more.
-The construction process typically takes around 4 to 6 months.
-The future homeowner continues to maintain their income and creditworthiness.
-Once their energy-efficient home is completed, future homeowners purchase it with a no-interest mortgage and become homeowners!
+Applicants in the Homeownership Program start building their homes upon completing their sweat equity requirements.
+Future homeowners customize their spaces by selecting the exterior vinyl color, flooring, cabinets, and much more.
+The construction typically takes about 4 to 6 months.
+The future homeowner must maintain their income and creditworthiness during this time.
+Once their energy-efficient home is finished, they purchase it with a no-interest mortgage and officially become homeowners!

-Being a Habitat homeowner comes with responsibilities.
-Homeowners care for their homes using many skills they learned while helping build them.
-Like any mortgage loan, Habitat homeowners make monthly payments until the house is completely paid.
+Being a Habitat homeowner entails responsibilities.
+Homeowners care for their homes using various skills they learned while assisting in the construction.
+Like any mortgage, Habitat homeowners make monthly payments until the house is fully paid off.

-Habitat's path to homeownership takes time, dedication, and hard work.
-The process is designed this way to ensure the long-term success of our homeowners.
+Habitat's path to homeownership requires time, dedication, and hard work.
+This process is designed to ensure the long-term success of our homeowners.

 Frequently Asked Questions